 Here is a snippet from the book “Curry in the Crown: The Story of Britain’s Favourite Dish written by Shrabani Basu. … where an English traveller in seventeenth century took fancy of mutton do pyaza and wrote – “Among many dishes of this kind, I will take notice of one they call deu pario (do pyaza), made of venison cut into slices, to which they put onions, herbs and some roots, with little spice and butter : the most savory meat I have ever tasted … “

 Meat was never marinated for this recipe, just smeared enough with mustard oil, salt and turmeric.
-Half of the onions will be slowly caramelised first , then followed by meat pieces, spices and will be braised slowly on a charcoal heat.
+The same way we also made Aloo Gosht or Meat curry with big potatoes (Mangsher jhol in Bengali), except adding extra onions.
+For this recipe, half of the onions will be slowly caramelized first , then followed by meat pieces, spices and will be braised slowly on a charcoal heat.
 Water was never added, he believed it dilute the taste.
 The meat used to be so tender and fresh that it released enough juices to cook the meat in that liquid.
 The hot coals lends a nice smoky aroma to the dish and house was filled with heavenly flavor.
 Mutton do pyaaza was then devoured with hot plain parathas and sirke wali pyaaz / vinegary pearl onions on side.
 Smoky, rustic and bold.

 - Mutton / goat / lamb : 2 lb / 1 kg